 - commits to providing specific requirements if the proposal is funded

-The Department Chair may decide to discuss any special requirements with the Dean before signing the SPAF.
+The Department Chair may decide to discuss any special requirements with the Dean before approving/signing the eRA proposal.

 F. Principal Investigators (PI)